 Computer Science Programs in Massachusetts

 Students interested in online computer science programs in Massachusetts have plenty of options.
-Online programs provide scheduling flexibility and allow students to earn their degree while working full time.
+Online programs provide scheduling flexibility and allow students to earn a degree while working full time.
 The UMass system offers online degrees through UMassOnline, including 12 degrees and certificates in computer science.
-Distance learners at UMassOnline have access to services such as tech support, libraries, and academic advising.
+Distance learners at UMassOnline retain access to services such as tech support, libraries, and academic advising.

 Whether you pursue an on-campus or online computer science degree in Massachusetts, ensure the institution is accredited.
-Regional accreditation is the oldest and the most highly regarded and indicates the school has been evaluated by an external agency.
+Regional accreditation is the oldest and the most highly regarded type of accreditation, and indicates the quality of the school's programs and courses has been evaluated by an external agency.
 Massachusetts institutions are regionally accredited by the New England Association of Schools and Colleges.

 Types of Computer Science Degrees